Installing Antennas

 - Cable Length & Routing

 - Do you have existing holes to route through?
-Did your RV/boat come pre-wired for solar?
+Did your RV or boat come pre-wired?
 What about conduits?
-Other options?
+Are there other options?

 - How long are your cables?

-- Can you avoid needing any cable extensions or various cable adapters?
+- Can you avoid needing any cable extensions or cable adapters?

 - What type of signal is going over your cables?
-Roof-mounted Wi-Fi gear often uses ethernet or USB cabling, transmitting digital signals between the indoor and outdoor components which do not degrade over distance.
-But cellular boosters and antennas typically use coax antenna cable, and every additional foot of distance further weakens the signal.
-In this case - shorter IS better!
+Roof-mounted Wi-Fi gear and cellular modems often use Ethernet or USB cabling to transmit digital signals between indoor and outdoor components, which do not degrade over distance.
+However, cellular boosters and antennas connected to an indoor cellular modem typically use coax antenna cable, and every additional foot of distance further weakens the signal.
+Shorter is better!

 - Interior Equipment Location